 Coordinators: Howard Salik, Bobbie Gold, Rita Buttolph

 Two critical parts of a Film Today class are: (1) Identify 4 new out-standing movie releases.
 Members volunteer to present a 5-8 minute critique of each film at our next class meeting followed by audience comments.
 A follow-up summary is sent to those on our mail list.
 (2) Film-related past events are highlighted in a 20-minute segment.
-Past specials include: Film Noir, Women’s Role in Movie Development, and From the Shtetl to Beverly Hills.
+Past specials include milestones in film history.

 Still have questions about the Quest program?
 Check out our FAQs for more information.